Overview

 A data request task aims to initiate a retrospective API request, arranged by date, for information retrieval from a source system.
 When a task is submitted, our system is triggered to schedule a request to the source API for the specified duration.

-For instance, suppose you wish to retrieve Amazon Sponsored Advertising data for March 1st through the 5th.
+For instance, would you like to get Amazon Sponsored Advertising data for March 1st through the 5th?
 Given the 20 different Amazon Sponsored Advertising data feeds, each day, a distinct API request is made for each unique data feed (such as Sponsored Product Campaign, Sponsored Product Keywords, Sponsored Brands Campaigns, etc.).
-So, over the span of 5 days, with 20 data feeds, this will generate 100 API requests (5 days multiplied by 20 data feeds).
+So, over 5 days, 20 data feeds will generate 100 API requests (5 days multiplied by 20 data feeds).

 Note: Historical syncs are not available during a trial period.